iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > It works for scanning the QR code.
 But I can offarhim why do I have to reenter all my personal details everytime I use the app for myself on my phone.
 The nswservices app handles this very well.
 Please start considering the user when you write mobile apps.
 Many miss some simple things that would make many people's lives better.
 I hatdusing this app.<br> :date: __2021-02-05 20:04:05__

 > Takes ages to open the camera scanner function.<br> :date: __2020-12-09 09:13:41__

-> Seems to work ok.
-Slow to load, requiring data connection to do so.
-Cannot access QR code scanner without data connection.
-Suggest allowing access to QR code scanner without needing data connection to allow check in, uploading locations when data becomes available.<br> :date: __2020-12-05 21:58:59__

-> Would be better if you could check in by typing name of check-in place, geolocation, or select from previous check-in history.<br> :date: __2020-11-15 01:20:33__